bmeurer/benediktmeurer.de/_posts/2017-06-20-javascript-optimization-patterns-part1.markdown

 }
 {% endhighlight %}

-In addition to that consider the following `test` driver function, which creates a couple of `Point` instances, and computes the `distance` between them several million times, summing up the result (yeah I know it's a micro-benchmark, but it bare with me for a second):
+In addition to that consider the following `test` driver function, which creates a couple of `Point` instances, and computes the `distance` between them several million times, summing up the result (yeah I know it's a micro-benchmark, but bear with me for a second):

 {% highlight javascript %}
 function test() {